SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 <img src="/guides/images/users-guide/actility/deviceDatabase4b.png" alt="Value selection" style="max-width: 60%">

-The hexadecimal value is converted to a decimal number and afterwards a "value normalisation" is applied.
+The hexadecimal value is converted to a decimal number and afterwards a "value normalization" is applied.

-Under "Value normalisation" define how the raw value should be transformed before being stored in the platform and enter the appropriate values for:
+Under "Value normalization" define how the raw value should be transformed before being stored in the platform and enter the appropriate values for:

 - **Multiplier**: This value is multiplied with the value extracted from the "Value selection".
-It can be decimal, negative and positive.
+It can be decimal, negative or positive.
 By default it is set to 1.
 - **Offset**: This value defines the offset that is added or subtracted.
-It can be decimal, negative and positive.
+It can be decimal, negative or positive.
 By default it is set to 0.
 - **Unit** (optional): A unit can be defined which is saved together with the value (e.g. temperature unit "C" for degree Celsius).

 For detailed information on how to decode the payload, refer to the documentation of the device.